damko/Contact-Engine/README.md

 If you followed all the instructions above you should be capable to see the home page by pointing your browser at http://contactengine and then you can read the documentation and run the tests.
 Don't forget to have a look at the tests code to see how it works.

+##See it in action
+Being a middleware there isn't that much to see (no UI) but you can see its application in this project http://tooljar.biz

+##Vhost example

 	<VirtualHost *:80>
 		ServerAdmin you@yourdomain.com